-Lesson Title: Article for Publication in a Theme: Reading Newspaper or Magazine Lesson Number: L4-L018 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify the features of an article.
-Read a text with fluency.
-Summarise a text in their own words.
-Infer meaning from a text.
-Substitute words in a text.
-Answer questions on a text.
-Preparation Read the artic le for publication, 'The f Tertiary Education'
+Lesson Title: Article for Publication in a Theme: Reading

+Newspaper or Magazine

+Lesson Number: L4-L018 Class: SSS 4 Time: 40 minutes

+Learning Outcomes Preparation

+By the end of the lesson, pupils Read the artic cle for publication, 'The

+will be able to: Rising Cost of f Tertiary Education'

+1. Identify the features of an article. (see end of lesson)

+2. Read a text with fluency.

+3. Summarise a text in their own words.

+4. Infer meaning from a text.

+5. Substitute words in a text.

+6. Answer questions on a text.